Ancestral wisdom, modern technology in the hands of Indigenous women and girls.

 Reduce the barriers to sustained leadership and access to technology, training, and decision making power in local and global stages.

-In October/November Seeding Sovereignty joined a historic Indigenous delegation that traveled from the Ecuadorian Andes to Belém, Brazil by river.
+In October/November Seeding Sovereignty's Co-Diretor was invited to join a historic Indigenous delegation that traveled from the Ecuadorian Andes to Belém, Brazil by river.
 After nearly a month and more than 3,000 kilometers traveled, the Yaku Mama Amazon Flotilla carried a unified call from Amazonian and allied territories to COP30: having a seat at the negotiating table, demanding protection for defenders, ending extractivism on Indigenous lands, and uplifting the role of Indigenous women as life protectors.

 We journeyed with 60+ leaders from Latin America and Indonesia, meeting with dozens of riverine communities in Ecuador, Perú, Colombia, and Brazil.
 Along the way, we gathered stories of resistance and renewal — witnessing the frontlines of oil drilling, illegal mining, and deforestation, while amplifying community-led solutions rooted in ancestral knowledge and ecological stewardship.
 This voyage reimagines the colonial route of conquest as one of connection, resistance, and climate justice: a movement carrying the heart of the forest directly to the negotiating tables of COP30.